ybayk/rxjava-recipes/README.md

 ## 1. RxGuava

-A library that helps convert Guava's ListenableFuture to Observable without having to block.
+A small library that helps convert Guava's ListenableFuture to Observable without having to block.

-It depends only on https://github.com/ReactiveX/RxJava (1.1.+) and compatible with Java 6+.
+In addition to dependencies listed for the core library it also depends on Guava.

 ### Include as a depenency to your project